Advertisements

 Award of Grants

-Five (5) best Nigerian polytechnics as well as universities that present the most innovative ideas and pitches for entrepreneurship will be awarded the following:
+Five (5) best Nigerian polytechnics, as well as universities that present the most innovative ideas and pitches for entrepreneurship, will be awarded the following:

 • First spot 1st place N150.0 million

-• Second second place N120.0 million
+• Second place, N120.0 million

 • Third spot 3rd place N100.0 million